scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 up with a friend to have lunch with them.
 Then had dinner with an out of state friend.
 So no soylent.

+### Day 192

+Soylent for lunch today!
+Then had some quick food for dinner.
+Tomorrow's new years eve!
+So I don't know how much soylent I'll have since people will be around and we might eat out.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/